aliasnille/pap-api/README.md

 Check uptime for PAP-API, [http://pap.devr.se/uptime](http://pap.devr.se/uptime).

 ## Updates

+**08/07/2015** - New major update of the database.
+Added municipality ("kommun" in Swedish) and state ("län" in Swedish).
+The added data is also available in the [response data](https://github.com/aliasnille/pap-api#response-data).

 **08/06/2015** - Major update of the database (now more than 430,000 unique rows).